 You don’t need a third-party app to keep your data secure.
 BinaryFork guides you through the included options available right inside Windows, all having one purpose: to keep your data safe.

 First, you need to save your data, just in case…

-Windows Backup and Restore utility helps you save important files, and folders, plus can create a complete System Image.
+The Windows Backup and Restore utility helps you save important files and folders, plus it can create a complete System Image.
 It can also work on a schedule, automatically so you don’t have to remember anything.

-Learn how to create a Windows System Image so you can fully restore your computer later on, in a few minutes, in just a few steps.
+Learn how to create a Windows System Image so you can fully restore your computer later, in a few minutes, in just a few steps.
 No need to select what to restore and where.

-You can enable System Protection in Windows, which will automatically create Restore Points during specific actions.
+You can enable System Protection in Windows, a system utility that will automatically create Restore Points during specific actions.
 By the way, it’s the same thing as System Restore, if someone asks.

 Restore your data back from an existing backup.